 The Razer Viper is an easy option for me to recommend to lefties.
 Particularly those into esports or just general competitive online play - it's blindingly quick.
 It accommodates almost everyone, too.
 If you've got smaller hands, there's Razer Viper Mini.
 And if you want to cut the cord?
 The wireless Razer Viper Ultimate (opens in new tab) is available too.

-As for the standard model, the Razer Viper is a lean machine of a pointer, trimming off a load of weight to make a lightweight, fast-as-hell mouse.
-Influencing not only a stripped-back design on the outside, its chassis - which weighs only 2.43oz or 69g - also houses impressive new tech.
-The pick of the bunch is a 16,000 DPI 5G sensor, which means the Viper offers almost unmatched speed and smoothness.
-What's more, its optical switches load more speed into the mouse's design; these are supposed to triple actuation speed and provide near-instantaneous responses to every click.
+The standard Razer Viper is a lean machine of a pointer, trimming off a load of weight to make a fast-as-hell Razer mouse.
+Its chassis - which weighs only 2.43oz or 69g - also houses impressive new tech.
+A 16,000 DPI 5G sensor and optical switches load more speed into the mouse's design; these are supposed to triple actuation speed and provide near-instantaneous responses to every click.

-This results in a extremely fast action, making the Viper easily one of the best left-handed mice for gaming, and particularly perfect for shooters like Call of Duty: Warzone, Fortnite, or Apex Legends.
+All of this results in a extremely fast action, making the Viper easily one of the best left-handed mice for gaming (and one of the best wireless gaming mouse options available), and particularly perfect for shooters like Call of Duty: Warzone (opens in new tab), Fortnite (opens in new tab), or Apex Legends (opens in new tab).

 The shape and design of the SteelSeries Sensei 310 make for a brilliantly comfy rodent, ideal for those in the market for a reliable, ergonomically-sound mid-sized pointer.